Multi-National Division (South-East) (Iraq)

-Multi-National Division (South-East) (MND(SE)) was a British commanded military division responsible for security in the south east of Iraq from 2003 to 2009.
-It was responsible for the large city of Basra (or Basrah) and its headquarters were located at Basra Airport.
+Multi-National Division (South-East) (MND (SE)) was a British commanded military division responsible for security in the south east of Iraq from 2003 to 2009.
+It was responsible for the large city of Basra (or Basrah), and its headquarters were located at Basra Airport.
 The division was initially responsible for the governorates (roughly provinces) of Al Muthanna, Maysan, Basra, and Dhi Qar.
 MND-SE was a subordinate division of Multi-National Corps Iraq.
 Multi-National Corps Iraq was itself part of Multi-National Force-Iraq.

 History

-In aftermath of the 2003 invasion of Iraq, which had the British codename 'Operation Telic,' the British 1st Armoured Division and 3rd Mechanised Division were successively responsible for the command and control of the occupation forces in south east Iraq.
-After 3rd Mechanised Division's tour of duty came to an end it was replaced by a composite headquarters still known as MND (SE).
+In the aftermath of the 2003 invasion of Iraq, which had the British codename 'Operation Telic,' the British 1st Armoured Division and 3rd Mechanised Division were successively responsible for the command and control of the occupation forces in south east Iraq.
+After the 3rd Mechanised Division's tour of duty came to an end it was replaced by a composite headquarters still known as MND (SE).